zchee/golang-wiki/CodeReviewConcurrency.md

 another goroutine receives this message.
 Omitting the capacity in the `make()` call might be just a mistake which will limit the scalability of the code, and it's likely unit test won't find such a bug.

+> ⚠️ **Disputed**.
+Buffered channels do not inherently increase "scalability" versus unbuffered channels.
+However, buffered channels can easily obscure deadlocks and other fundamental design errors that would be immediately apparent with unbuffered channels.

 <a name="rwmutex"></a>
 [#](#rwmutex) Sc.2.
 Locking with `RWMutex` incurs extra overhead compared to plain `sync.Mutex`,